Pruned inside-out polytopes, combinatorial reciprocity theorems and generalized permutahedra: Abstract

 \section{Abstract}

 Generalized permutahedra are a class of polytopes with many interesting combinatorial subclasses.
 We introduce pruned inside-out polytopes, a generalization of inside-out polytopes introduced by Beck--Zaslavsky (2006), which have many applications such as recovering the famous reciprocity result for graph colorings by Stanley.
 We study the integer point count of pruned inside-out polytopes by applying classical Ehrhart polynomials and Ehrhart--Macdonald reciprocity.
-This yields a geometric perspective on and a generalization of a combinatorial reciprocity theorem for generalized permutahedra by Aguiar--Ardila (2017) and Billera--Jia--Reiner (2009).
-Applying this reciprocity theorem to hypergraphic polytopes allows us to give an arguably simpler proof of a recent combinatorial reciprocity theorem for hypergraph colorings by Aval--Karaboghossian--Tanasa (2020).
-Our proof relies, aside from the reciprocity for generalized permutahedra, only on elementary geometric and combinatorial properties of hypergraphs and their associated polytopes.
+This yields a geometric perspective on and a generalization of a combinatorial reciprocity theorem for generalized permutahedra by Aguiar--Ardila (2017), Billera--Jia--Reiner (2009), and Karaboghossian (2022).
+Applying this reciprocity theorem to hypergraphic polytopes allows to give a geometric proof of a combinatorial reciprocity theorem for hypergraph colorings by Aval--Karaboghossian--Tanasa (2020).
+This proof relies, aside from the reciprocity for generalized permutahedra, only on elementary geometric and combinatorial properties of hypergraphs and their associated polytopes.